linux-integrity/ima-doc/policy-syntax.rst

 ``KEXEC_KERNEL_CHECK``, ``KEXEC_INITRAMFS_CHECK``, and
-``KEXEC_CMDLINE`` apply to a soft reboot (a kexec() system call), not the the original hard boot.
+``KEXEC_CMDLINE`` apply to a soft reboot (a kexec() system call), not the original hard boot.
 The hard boot items should be measured by the firmware.

 .. _func-mmap-check: